arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 MIN_MATCH(doc.text == 'quick', doc.text == 'brown', doc.text == 'fox', 2)
 ```

-if `doc.text`, as analyzed by the current analyzer, contains
+if `doc.text`, as analyzed by the current analyzer, contains 2 out of 'quick',
+'brown' and 'fox', it will be included as matched one.

 ### Searching examples